 Every year around the holidays, I hear people say they must “diet” once the parties are over.
 I cringe at the word “diet” and dislike using it because it has a negative connotation when it comes to people wanting to lose weight and be healthy.
 The reality is there’s not short term fix as the word “diet” conveys.
 “I’m going on a diet” says, “I’m going to do something for a short period of time to get the results I want and then go back to my old ways”.
-While it may be effective and most likely will get you results you’re hoping for, sadly, the outcome is short-lived.
-Dang!
+While it may be effective and most likely will get you results you’re hoping for, sadly, the outcome is short-lived. 🙁

 Commercial diets are as trendy as fashion.
 They come and go, are short-lived, superficial, and will be out of style in a few months.

 It’s so easy to get caught up in the new popular diet trend or believe in a program that sounds like the perfect diet for you because it tells you to eat a ton of something you love.
 I’m still waiting for a new sugar diet to come out so I can eat as much sugar as I want! j/k. 😛 Whatever you choose, I hope it is sustainable and nonrestrictive.
 Of course, there are situations where a diet may need to be restrictive, especially if suffering from disease.
-But, for most of us, the more non-restrictive and healthy habit building, the more sustainable it will be.
+But, for most of us, the more non-restrictive and healthy habit-forming, the more sustainable it will be.

 A synonym for “habit” is tradition.
 It’s what has happened over time through repetition.
 Not in 14 days or 30 days.
 Think about it….When you were a kid, how long it did take you to build a habit of brushing your teeth every morning and night?
 I’m pretty sure my mom told me every day for at least a couple of years!
 The point is, build healthy habits over time.
 One small change after another.
-I love Simple Green Smoothies’ message of adding one green smoothie each day for better health.

 5 Food Myths That Do More Harm Than Good